 You can check if there are updates for your streaming device, computer, and firmware by going to the settings section of the different devices.
 This is because the router also has a graphical user interface or application where you can update the firmware.

-Turning off of hardware acceleration in older devices
+Turning off hardware acceleration in older devices

 If the hardware you are using is outdated, streaming may be affected.
 To ensure that you get a better experience, you can turn off the hardware acceleration feature for your device.